 Knowledge is power, and data is knowledge.

 Which is essentially what we supply our clients with.
-We give you access to all the necessary cost data tailored according to your needs and situation to bring your purchasing and logistics activities to the next level, enabling you to act upon identified cost-saving opportunities and giving the upper hand in your vendor negotiations.
+We give you access to all the necessary cost data tailored according to your needs and situation to bring your purchasing and logistics activities to the next level., We enable you to act upon identified cost-saving opportunities for your procurement in logistics and get the upper hand in your vendor negotiations.

 - From our platform, Prognos Tailored, you can access interactive, continuously updated, reports where you can drill down in your materials, compare the prices to your cost development, export the graphs, or export the underlying data for further analysis.
 The reports are customized for you by Prognos, leaving you to focus on the negotiation strategy and not digging for the data.
 You also get access to several different features including should-cost trackers, selected indices, and country focus.